glpi-project/plugins/README.md

 If everything went fine, you're done, go visit
 http://localhost:8080
-you should see a local copy of glpi-plugin-directory running on your machine.
+you should see a running local-copy, or a local running-copy of glpi-plugin-directory
+on your machine.

 ## Dependencies installation